© Crown copyright 2021

 For additional advice and support, find your local sexual assault referral centre.

-Crime, Criminal Exploitation and County Lines, violence and gangs
+Criminal exploitation and county lines, serious violence and gangs

 Call the police on 999 if you feel that your child is in immediate danger.
 You can report concerns to the police on their non-emergency number, 101.

-Children and young people involved with gangs, county lines and criminal exploitation need help and support.
+Children and young people at risk of serious violence or involved with gangs, county lines and criminal exploitation need help and support.
 They might be involved in violence, be pressured into doing things like stealing, carrying drugs or weapons or be abused, exploited and put into dangerous situations.
+Criminal exploitation can take place in person or online.

 - NSPCC’s ‘Criminal exploitation and gangs’ - if you have concerns that your child is being criminally exploited, involved in gangs or county lines, as well as more information on what these terms mean - phone 0808 800 500 or email firstname.lastname@example.org